claws/cookiecutter-python-project/README.rst

 ###########################

 This project contains a Cookiecutter template to create new Python 3.6+ projects.
-This approach takes lots of the boiler plate out of creating new Python projects.
+This approach takes most of the boiler plate out of creating new Python projects.

 Cookiecutter is a command-line utility that creates projects from templates.